Firearms, restricted weapons, blank-firing guns and ammunition

 Q11.
 What documents are required upon actual importation?

-The permit to import is required to be presented to the New Zealand Customs Service.
+The importer is required to present their permit to the New Zealand Customs Service.

 Q12.
 Is there any licensing fee or administrative charge?
 If so, what is the amount of the fee or charge?